-

 4. Sales Purchase Agreement and downpayment

 Sales purchase agreement (SPA) obligates a seller to sell, a buyer to buy and sets the terms.
-Sign it in front of a public notary authorized for the area (PPAT).
+Sign it in front of a public notary authorized for the area (PPAT) when buying property in Indonesia.

 If the certificate is with the bank, then you first need to agree who will pay the remaining balance to the bank.
 Don’t transfer the rest of the fee before the notary (PPAT) receives the certificates and checks them.

-Note that both parties need to pay tax.
+Note that both parties need to pay taxes before the transfer of land title.
 The following sale and purchase transaction taxes apply:

-- Buyer: (BPHTB) 5% from the land value, paid in the Local Revenue Department (Dispenda)
+- Buyer: Acquisition Tax aka BPHTB, which is 5% of the land value, paid in the Local Revenue Department (Dispenda)

 - Seller: (PPh) 2.5% from land value, paid in the Regional Tax Department (KPP Pratama)